ping2ravi/neverless/README.md

 On Application shutdown all threads will be shutdown first and any pending task count will be printed in the logs

+## Testing

+All tests are implemented with in [AccountsSpec.java](app/src/testFunctional/java/com/neverless/spec/AccountsSpec.java)

 # Summary:

 Design and implement a Service with an API (including data model and the backing implementation) with following